First published: Aug. 2016

 III.
 Happiness as the absence of suffering

 A widespread view, especially in non-Western traditions, is that “happiness” consists of the absence of suffering.
-According to this view, not only pleasure, but also tranquillity or contentment are amongst the best experiences (Gloor, 2016).
+According to this view, not only pleasure, but also tranquillity or contentment are amongst the best experiences (Gloor, 2017).
 We pursue pleasures because without them, we (usually) develop cravings for these pleasures.
 And these cravings constitute a form of suffering, i.e. of consciously wanting the current experience to be different.
 If a state is entirely free of cravings, there is a sense in which it can convincingly be considered perfect.
 Subjectively at least, the immediate, internal evaluation in such a state concludes that nothing needs to be changed.
 Accordingly, pleasure then carries “mere” instrumental importance, because flooding the mind with pleasure is one of several ways to (temporarily) get rid of cravings.
-As Gloor puts it in the upcoming paper Buddhist Axiology: A Normative Proposal (2016):
+Quoting from the paper on Tranquilist axiology: